AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md

 >
 >A red squiggly line appears in case of an invalid entry.
 Hover over the line to see how to correct it.

 Awesome!
-Be sure to [review and validate the smart campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/smart-campaign-checklist.md) before you schedule or activate it.
+Be sure to [review and validate the Smart Campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/smart-campaign-checklist.md) before you schedule or activate it.

 >[!MORELIKETHIS]
 >